reframejs/reframe/docs/usage-manual.md

 ## Custom Page Browser Entry &nbsp; [<sup><sub>:top:</sub></sup>](#custom)

-You can customize the browser entry code for a single page without affecting the browser entry code of the other pages.
+You can customize the browser entry code for a single page without affecting the browser entry code of other pages.

-You do this by setting the page config option `browserEntry`.
+You do this by setting the page config `browserEntry`.
 For example:

 ~~~js